python/cpython/Doc/library/macpath.rst

-:mod:`macpath` --- Mac OS 9 path manipulation functions
+:mod:`macpath` --- macOS 9 path manipulation functions
 =======================================================

 .. module:: macpath
-   :synopsis: Mac OS 9 path manipulation functions.
+   :synopsis: macOS 9 path manipulation functions.

 **Source code:** :source:`Lib/macpath.py`

 --------------

-This module is the Mac OS 9 (and earlier) implementation of the :mod:`os.path` module.
-It can be used to manipulate old-style Macintosh pathnames on Mac OS X (or any other platform).
+This module is the macOS 9 (and earlier) implementation of the :mod:`os.path` module.
+It can be used to manipulate old-style Macintosh pathnames on macOS (or any other platform).

 The following functions are available in this module: :func:`normcase`,